maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module05.md

   <figcaption> Printed </figcaption>
 </figure>

-The amazing thing with this is that I could simply export my SolidWorks file to STL and print it as is !
+The amazing thing with this is that I could simply export my SolidWorks file to STL and print it as is!
 A single print !

 <video width="640" height="480" autoplay loop>
   <source src="./../../img/mod05/chainMail.mp4" type="video/mp4">